Photo by Emily Sevin

 Laura Benitez and the Heartache use the three chord tools of country music to tell the simple, unvarnished truth about love, too much whiskey, and the call of the road.
 Their songs range from honky-tonk shuffles to rock 'n' roll numbers to sweet old time waltzes, and cover everything from unwed motherhood ("Me or the Baby") to mean drunks ("Don't Wake the Devil"), with a whole lot of heartbreak in between.
 Their twangy honesty shines through in straightforward arrangements, crystalline harmonies, and spare instrumentation.
 Beware their catchy hooks and sweet melodies - these stray puppy tunes will follow you home and become your most steadfast companions.

 The band generated a lot of buzz with its November 2014 release of "Heartless Woman," the second album by singer/songwriter Laura Benitez and her first album with The Heartache (her earlier solo record, "For Duty or For Love," was released 2010).
 Benitez won an Honorable Mention for her as yet unpublished song, "Our Remember Whens" in the American Songwriter Magazine's lyric contest for January of 2016.
-Laura Benitez & the Heartache are hard at work on their new album, to be released in January of 2018.
+Laura Benitez & the Heartache's much praised new album, "With All Its Thorns," is now available!

 - John Amen, No Depression